 Information should be updated annually and an email reminder will be sent to prompt you to do this.

 Please help us spread word about the registry to the patient community by directing them to this website or by distributing our trifold leaflet (please contact the curator if you would like some printed materials).
+Some information which highlights the importance of joining a registry can be found here: Why join a patient registry?

 This study was approved by the Faculty of Medical Sciences Research Ethics Committee, part of Newcastle University’s Research Ethics Committee.
 This committee contains members who are internal to the Faculty, as well as one external member.
 This study was reviewed by members of the committee, who must provide impartial advice and avoid significant conflicts of interests.